 Despite having been unable to eat any of my own experiments over the past few weeks (I have been fasting & juicing only), my “taster” assured me that this particular batch was divine and tasted “very much like salted butter.”
 This experiment was developed quite some time ago (when cooked food was still an option in my diet – it’s incredible on cinnamon toast & in brown rice), posted on the blog by special request, and is being offered as my gift to you in honour of Earth Day 2013.

-• 1 Cup raw (unrefined) organic coconut oil.
-I used Living Tree Community’s brand, which is quite delicious with a very light coconut aroma/flavour.
+• 1 Cup raw, unrefined, virgin organic coconut oil.
+I used Living Tree Community’s brand, which is quite delicious with a very light (nearly nonexistent) coconut aroma/flavour.

-• 2 Tbsp organic, extra virgin olive oil (first cold pressed).
-I prefer the unrefined variety, USA sourced (if possible).
-As most who know me are already aware, I choose to support U.S. farmers as much as I possibly can since having returned to live in the States.
+• 2 Tbsp organic & RAW extra virgin olive oil (first cold pressed).
+I prefer the unrefined variety, USA sourced.
+As most readers are aware, I choose to support non-commercial U.S. farmers as much as I possibly can since having returned to live in the States.
 After extensive research and sampling, I have found that the olives & oils from the farm linked above are absolutely unbeatable (please be sure to let them know I sent you)! =)

 • 1/2 tsp Celtic sea salt (or more, to taste)*

 • 1/8 tsp (or less) turmeric (creates a yellowish “butter” colour – turmeric also provides anti-inflammatory properties)

 *please note: I suggest grinding even the “fine” consistency salt even further down with a mortar & pestle so that salt is a lighter, powdery consistency.
 Salt should be as powdery as possible for this recipe, to reduce sinking/settling during congealing process.
 Granular salt has a tendency to collect in one place, which will create an uneven flavour and texture in delicate, liquid-based recipes such as these.

 – Measuring spoons